 Cuts Red Tape

-- Reauthorizes the Water Infrastructure Flexibility Act (WIFIA) and includes a modified version of the Securing Required Funding for Water Infrastructure Now Act (SRF WIN Act) to promote leveraging millions in non-federal funds for water projects
+- Reauthorizes the Water Infrastructure Flexibility Act (WIFIA) and includes a modified version of the Securing Required Funding for Water Infrastructure Now Act (SRF WIN Act) to allow for leveraging millions in non-federal funds for water projects

-- Ensures local communities have more control over which projects receive funding
+- Ensures local communities have more input into which projects receive funding

 Protects Lives and Property